johnrudolph/beast-master/rules.md

 - You can raise your Banners at the end of your turn on spaces you Control.
 There can only be 1 Banner on a given space.
 If there was an opposing Banner on the space where you raised one, return it to its owner's hand.
 - Even if you move your Acolytes and Colossus off of that space, and another player Controls it, your Banner remains until they replace it or you Rest.
 - If you have no Banners in your hand, you cannot play anymore Banners.
 You cannot move Banners already in play.
 - When you Rest, you will collect rewards for each of your Banners, and return them to your hand.
 You can reuse Banners after they return to your hand.
+Sometimes there will be Gold on spaces (not just Loot Tokens); in these cases, keep the Gold on the space you're scoring.
+- Some cards and Environments will allow you to Reinforce a Banner.
+Flip your Banner to show the Reinforcement side.
+A Reinforced Banner cannot be replaced by an opponent.

 ## Environments
 Environments are special tiles with potentially big rewards.
 Raise one of your Banners on a Environment to claim its rewards when you Rest.